 - profit-seeking (some said the motive behind this series will be clear when I share the "winner.")

-- analysis totally lacking in science, being based only on "smell tests"
+- analysis totally lacking in science, is based only on "smell tests"

 I assure you--none of this is true and this brings up my final concern about these MLMs.